 This has caused the aquifer to fill with salinated water from the Mediterranean.
 Estimates show that approximately 90 percent of the water drawn is unsafe to consume.
-In addition to the sea water influx, the aquifer is contaminated by untreated sewage.
-Roughly 90,000 cubic meters of sewage flows from Gaza to the coastal waters.
+In addition to the seawater influx, the aquifer is contaminated by untreated sewage.
+Roughly 90,000 cubic meters of sewage flow from Gaza to the coastal waters.

 The demand for water has caused many unregulated vendors to begin selling water to make a profit, but roughly 80 percent of the water sold by street vendors is also contaminated.
 The desperation of Gazans, however, has become increasingly apparent.
 As many as 4 out of 5 will resort to purchasing potentially unsafe water by these private sellers.

 In response to Gaza’s water crisis, UNICEF has worked to complete 18 small desalination taps where residents can draw water free of charge.
-Also provided, are 3 brackish (mixed fresh & saltwater) plants that are capable of desalinating 50 cubic metres per hour and 10 plants capable of treating 50 cubic metres per day.
+Also provided, are 3 brackish (mixed fresh & saltwater) plants that are capable of desalinating 50 cubic meters per hour and 10 plants capable of treating 50 cubic meters per day.
 In total, these plants are estimated to provide water for 95,000 residents.

 The 18 km pipeline that divides water between the cities of Rafah and Khan Younis was recently completed, marking the first step towards a monumental solution.
 Once the plant is completed in late 2015, it is expected to be capable of providing clean water to more than 75,000 Gazans.